 What To Expect From Betrayal Trauma Recovery Services

-How Do The Coaching Sessions Work?
+How Do The Individual Sessions Work?

 All of the calls take place on Zoom – it’s an app you can download onto your phone.
 When you schedule, you’ll be emailed a link.
 At the appointed time, just click on that link.